kriskirla/Algotrading/README.md

 - Graph for Price, MACD and RSI

 # Progress Tracking

+## Algotrading Development

+Lots of stuff to even list at the moment.

+## Jupyter

 Portfolio_Analyzer
 - Expanding to more than S&P500 just to see the result